-- Monitoring the best estimates against actual experience; - Reporting to the Board on the reliability and adequacy of the Technical Provisions calculation. - Express opinion regarding the underwriting policy. - Providing a statistical framework to price various lines of business. - Reviewing new business opportunities and providing feedback on the underlying models and assumptions or any external actuarial models used. - Work with underwriters to provide support on product performance. - Providing independent input into the ULRs to be used in the business plans. - Providing inputs into the calculation of the Solvency Capital Requirement ("SCR"). - Providing assistance for the preparation of business plans. - Working closely with the Risk Management Function ("RMF") to facilitate the implementation of an effective risk management system. - Support to the Risk Management Function to quantify the risks identified. - Building a stochastic Internal Capital Model of the Company business. - Opining on the ORSA process;
+- Preparation of an Actuarial Functions report annually to the Board which reports on the activities of the Actuarial function; - Production of the Technical Provisions in accordance with Solvency II principles and ensuring that methodologies and underlying models used are appropriate for the specific lines of business of the undertaking and for the way the business in managed, having regard to the available data. - Assessment of whether the information technology systems used in the calculation of technical provisions sufficiently support the actuarial and statistical procedures. - Preparation of the Actuarial Report on Technical Provisions; - Monitoring the best estimates against actual experience; - Reporting to the Board on the reliability and adequacy of the Technical Provisions calculation. - Providing a statistical framework to price various lines of business. - Reviewing new business opportunities and providing feedback on the underlying models and assumptions or any external actuarial models used. - Work with underwriters to provide support on product performance. - Providing independent input into the ULRs to be used in the business plans. - Providing inputs into the calculation of the Solvency Capital Requirement ("SCR"). - Providing assistance for the preparation of business plans. - Working closely with the Risk Management Function ("RMF") to facilitate the implementation of an effective risk management system. - Support to the Risk Management Function to quantify the risks identified. - Building a stochastic Internal Capital Model of the Company business. - Opining on the ORSA process;